usnavy/Navy-Design-Guide/spatial-concepts.md

 ## Spatial Concepts

 ### Predictable
-UIs should use intuitive and predictable layouts, with consistent UI regions and spatial organization.
+User Interfaces (UIs) should use intuitive and predictable layouts, with consistent User Interface (UI) regions and spatial organization.

 Spatial relationships are important, and consistency is comfortable.